FrozenFish259/duckov_kill_feed/README.md

 >When kill events occur in the game, the mod displays kill information in the top-right corner of the screen

 ## Configuration File Location
-The config file is located in the game's `StreamingAssets` folder:
+The config file is located in the game's `StreamingAssets` folder
+KillFeed will try loading this config if ModConfig not found
 >..\Escape from Duckov\Duckov_Data\StreamingAssets\KillFeedModConfig.txt

 ## Basic Settings